I had no idea what “start them cold” meant – but I knew in that moment it meant action.

 The weather inevitably seems to turn cooler just as the fiesta begins.
 We bundled up in our winter coats and scarves and gloves, packed snacks, and about 3:40 a.m.
 Melissa picked me up to make our way to the free parking she had discovered at the evening glow on Thursday night.
 There was parking crew as we pulled into the lot and other vehicles steadily filling in the empty spots.
 We spent a while in the car, munching on dry cereal mixed with almonds and other snacks before venturing out.

 Although I’d seen the lot we were in quickly filling up, the reality of the crowd appeal didn’t truly hit me til we were heading down the hill to the field and I saw the line of headlights stretching back as cars pulled into the paid parking spots below.
 I saw the massive stadium lights blasting out over the crowds streaming into the gates below.
 It was so bizarre and surreal to be going to an event so early, so in the dark – to be arriving for an event to begin before dawn.
-I tried to think of another type of event I had gone to like this, but I’ve yet to think of anything I’d experienced similar to the balloon fiesta.
+I tried to think of another type of event I had attended like this, but I’ve yet to think of anything I’d experienced similar to the balloon fiesta.

 Once we were through the gates and the bathroom, Melissa and I eagerly stood in line for hot chocolate.
 We were